mastershivam/RecipeApp/README.md

-# Recipe App
+# Recipe Archive

-A modern, full-featured recipe management application built with React, TypeScript, and Supabase.
+Recipe Archive is a modern, full-featured recipe management application built with React, TypeScript, and Supabase.
 Store, organize, and manage your favorite recipes with photos, tags, and detailed cooking instructions.

 ## Features